Wounded Paw Project

 On March 26, 2008 deployed again to Baghdad Iraq my training and creed of “Service before Self” was tested and scored.
 We came under concentrated indirect rocket and mortar fire with many, many casualties, a solider and I grabbed and hurled warriors into a make shift concrete bunker.
 To abate additional casualities, we both used our bodies to close the openings and protect the occupants; and made our peace to see each other on the other side.
 We both survived and earned the Purple Heart for our actions.
 Years later the physical and invisible wounds would surface with consequences.

 At that time, opioids were the choice of treatment as a failed remedy especially for that behind our eyes.
 Most of us turned to alcohol for comfort which was the denominator for destruction and the leading cause of tasting cold steel.
 Where no doctor, clinician, family, friend, military service could help.
 She was able to, a rescue pit/lab named Daisy Rainbow Hernandez pet turned emotional support dog.
 She had no judgment, disapproval, or words of war.
-As my wounds healed with her big brown eyes, we formed the Wounded Paw Project – giving rescues [shelters] a second tail as an emotional support dog*.
+As my wounds healed with her big brown eyes, we formed the Wounded Paw Project – giving rescues [shelters] a second tail in life as an emotional support dog*.

 A native Texan, Ernesto served in the United States Air Force for twenty-one years deployed in numerous “Hot Spots” throughout the world after graduating from the USAF Academy in 1994.
 He is a Purple Heart recipient as well as an animal lover and advocate.